great-expectations/great_expectations/docs/tutorials/getting_started/create_your_first_expectations.rst

     #FIXME

 There's a lot of information here.
 (This is good.)

-Everything Expectation in the file expresses a machine-executable test that can be validated against data at any time.
+Every Expectation in the file expresses a test that can be validated against data.
 (This is very good.)

 We were able to generate all of this information very quickly.
 (Also good.)

 However, as a human, dense JSON objects are very hard to read (This is bad.)

-In the next step of the tutorial, we'll show how to convert Expectations into more human-friendly formats: :ref:`Setting up data docs`.
+In the next step of the tutorial, we'll show how to convert Expectations into more human-friendly formats: :ref:`Set up Auto Docs`.